 Online Science Outreach

-The quickest and most effective way to reach science enthusiasts and the next generation of young scientists is through the ever-expanding power of social media and online outreach.
-I have recently worked with BBC Earth to produce online videos for their new YouTube channel.
+I have done several on-camera pieces for online video series.
+I worked with BBC Earth to produce online videos for their YouTube channel Earth Unplugged.
 The first video, part of their Meet My Planet Series, can be seen above (or also seen here).
 In this video, filmed at the Natural History Museum in London and the University of Oxford's Museum of Natural History, I discuss my passion for paleontology, why paleontology is important, and what a job as a paleontologist actually entails.
 In a second video, which can also be seen above (and seen here), I discuss 10 of my favorite fossil discoveries of all time.
 I've also appeared in a few other online videos, including two for the UK charity Filmclub for distribution in British schools, one for NPR's Science Friday series on the bizarre Romanian dromaeosaurid Balaur, a video about careers in science and the latest dinosaur research for the American Association for the Advancement of Science's Science Reporting For Kids series, an American Museum of Natural History video on the dinosaur extinction (which can be seen above), a live online streaming event at the AMNH discussing some of our research on the dinosaur extinction (which can be seen above, and is also archived here), and a live online streaming event hosted by Science with Jack Horner on "What Have We Learned About Dinosaurs Since Jurassic Park?" (which is archived here).

-I was a scientific consultant for the blockbuster family film Walking With Dinosaurs 3D, which was released in December 2013 in cinemas worldwide.
+Walking With Dinosaurs 3D, which was released in December 2013 in cinemas worldwide.
 I was one of several paleontologists who consulted on the film.
 I also consulted on a range of other threads related to the film.
 I was the lead scientific consultant for the Sony Wonderbook video game, which takes kids on a virtual reality adventure into the world of dinosaurs.
 I also consulted on the WWD toy series, making sure that the dinosaur toys were scientifically accurate.
 I wrote the dinosaur encyclopedia accompanying the film, the Walking With Dinosaurs 3D Encyclopedia, which provides an overview of the world of dinosaurs, gives all of the vital stats on the dinosaurs portrayed in the film, and discusses the science behind the film.
-I was also a consultant on the film's website.
+I was also a consultant on the film's website (now sadly defunct).
 For the year before the film was released I was the "resident palaeontologist" on the website, and answered questions from readers every week, as well as provided news articles on the latest dinosaur discoveries.
 I took part in promoting the film, working with Fox in the US and UK and BBC in the UK to discuss the film with journalists.
 I appeared on BBC Breakfast with Neil Nightingale, the director of the film, to discuss the science behind the story.
-My role as a consultant was profiled by New Scientist, National Geographic, the Huffington Post UK, the Huffington Post US, the Herald (Scotland), and Geek Dad, among others.
+Neil and I also discussed the film in a series of videos for kids distributed by Into Film.
+My role as a consultant was profiled by New Scientist, National Geographic, the Guardian, the Huffington Post UK, the Huffington Post US, the Herald (Scotland), Geek Dad, Kidz World, Go Think Big, and the British Council, among others.
 I also worked with New Scientist to make a short online video about the science portrayed in the film.
 The film is squarely intended for kids and families (hence the voiceovers and talking dinosaurs), but there is no doubt in my mind that the dinosaurs are the most realistic and accurate and stunning that have ever appeared on the silver screen, or any screen for that matter.
 Neil Nightingale, Barry Cook, and the rest of the team from BBC made a huge effort over four years of development to ensure that the science behind the film was on the ball.
 That level of commitment to accuracy should be celebrated.

 Media and the Popular Press